 73.9% agreed that living self-sufficiently can help ease the economic crisis.
 [Contrary to the concept of "GLOBAL ECONOMY" governing the modern-day world.
 Self-sufficiency is just another word for protectionism in Thailand ౼ a.k.a. a "KNOW-WHO" country.]

-On the continuing border dispute between Thailand and Cambodia over the Preah Vihear Temple, 84.6% wanted both sides to negotiate in order to resolve the conflict peacefully and jointly improve the regional economy.
+On the continuing border dispute between Thailand and Cambodia over the Preah Vihear Temple, 84.6% wanted both sides to negotiate to resolve the conflict peacefully and jointly improve the regional economy.
 4.8% wanted either side to use force to solve the problem.

 52.9% supported the United Front for Democracy against Dictatorship’s (UDD) anti-government rallies under the condition that they must be held peacefully.
 16.3% said they would support the UDD, a.k.a. the Red-Shirts, unconditionally.
 21.1% opposed the group.

-Media mogul, Sondhi Limthongkul, the founder & leader of Yellow Shirts political movement, known also as People's Alliance for Democracy (PAD) that helped topple former premier Thaksin Shinawatra, survived an assassination plot.
+Media mogul, Sondhi Limthongkul, the founder & leader of the Yellow Shirts political movement, known also as the People's Alliance for Democracy (PAD) that helped topple former premier Thaksin Shinawatra, survived an assassination plot.

 An unknown number of heavily-armed assailants in a pickup shattered at close range all windows and four tires of Sondhi's black Toyota Alphard.
 Dozens of AK-47 and M-16 shells were around the car.
 During the attack that lasted several minutes, an M-79 grenade was also fired but missed Sondhi's vehicle.
 It hit a passing public bus, and fortunately, did not go off.

 Sondhi Limthongkul on Arrival at Hospital

 Doctors said that 61-year-old Sondhi Limthongkul was out of danger and even able to speak after a successful operation to remove a bullet fragment from his skull.
 Sondhi's driver was critically injured with gunshot wounds to his head, chest, and arm, his bodyguard suffered just minor injuries.

-The incident came amid heightened tensions in Bangkok, while State of Emergency is still in effect following bloody riots by Thaksin's red-shirt supporters, which left two people dead and over 120 injured a week earlier.
-A motive for the attack is still under investigation, but in all likelihood, it is politically motivated.
+The incident came amid heightened tensions in Bangkok, while the State of Emergency is still in effect following bloody riots by Thaksin's red-shirt supporters, which left two people dead and over 120 injured a week earlier.
+The motive for the attack is still under investigation, but in all likelihood, it is politically motivated.